laravel/docs/artisan.md

 > **Note**
 See the [Laravel Prompts](/docs/{{version}}/prompts) documentation for more information on the available prompts and their usage.

-If you wish to prompt the user to select or enter [options](#options), you may include prompts in the `handle` method of your command.
+If you wish to prompt the user to select or enter [options](#options), you may include prompts in your command's `handle` method.
 However, if you only wish to prompt the user when they have been prompted for missing arguments, then you may implement the `afterPromptingForMissingArguments` method:

     use Symfony\Component\Console\Input\InputInterface;
     use Symfony\Component\Console\Output\OutputInterface;